Quality control

 Example: Here is a view of the example study after importing and prior to QC checking:

-• Select the deployments/animals one at a time from the list to highlight them on the map to review each track for possible outliers or undeployed locations.
+• Select the deployments/animals one at a time from the list to highlight each track on the map.
+Review each track for possible outliers or undeployed locations.
 Here are some of the things you might find to look at more closely.

-Example: Here it looks like the start of the track (indicated by red cross) might be from prior to the actual deployment.
+Example: Here it looks like the start of the track (the red cross) might be from prior to the actual deployment:

 Example: A track with outliers.
-Note these outliers are only apparent if the single track is highlighted, since they occur in the midst of other valid occurrences.
+Notice that these outliers are only apparent if the single track is highlighted, since they occur in the midst of other valid occurrences:

 • If the study contains < 500,000 location events, you can open the entire study in the Event Editor.
 If the study contains > 500,000 location events, or if it will be easier to check the tracks individually, you can open the Event Editor for individual tags, animals or deployments.

-Example: View of the deployment on the Studies page, and how to open in the Event Editor.*
+Example: View of the deployment on the Studies page, and choose Manage > Event Editor to view the data:

 If there are only a few visually obvious outliers, it might be easiest to manually flag them in the Event Editor.

-Example: And here it is after flagging the outliers.
+Example: Here is the track after flagging the outliers (red Xs):

 If there are many outliers, or if it is difficult to notice them visually, it might be best to decide on a set of filter parameters and apply this to the entire study.
 The result of filtering will look the same as the manually flagged outliers above, except that the outliers will be flagged using the attribute algorithm marked outlier rather than manually marked outlier.